zhulianhua/AbInitio/README.md

 ####  Step 2: change to this binary collision model

-Then in the `constant/dsmcProperties` use the following binary collision model like follows:
+Then in the `constant/dsmcProperties` file use the binary-collision model like follows:

 ``` txt
 // Binary Collision Model